UN Sustainable Development Goals and Fine Jewelry

 Decent Work & Economic Growth

-When a community is empowered with skills to move towards vertical integration, they do not merely survive, but thrive - in a sustainable way.
+When a community is formalized and empowered with skills to move towards vertical integration, they do not merely survive, but thrive - in a sustainable way.
 One program founded by celebrated colored gemstone cutter, Roger Dery, and his family is Gem Legacy.
 This 501(C)3 provides vocational training, equipment, and other needs.

 The short video below provides a glimpse of the many roles that contribute to harvesting colored gemstones from the earth to the market: